Task & Workflow Engine¶

 Review=IN_REVIEW, Done=COMPLETED).
 Off-board statuses (BLOCKED, FAILED,

-INTERRUPTED, CANCELLED) map to None.
+INTERRUPTED, SUSPENDED, CANCELLED) map to None.
 KanbanConfig provides per-column

 WIP limits with strict (hard-reject) or advisory (log-warning) enforcement.